 Finish the Dish

 Plate dish as pictured on front of card, placing vegetables in tortillas and garnishing with cilantro crema, queso fresco, crispy onions, and remaining cilantro.
+Squeeze lime quarters over tacos to taste.
 Bon appétit!